Mended futures for every family.

 In addition to working with children and teens, she has many years of experience working with adults, couples, and families.
 Her areas of specialty include mood disorders, anxiety, trauma, self-esteem, ADHD, anger, impulse control, oppositional behaviors, life transitions, CBT techniques, mindfulness, grief and loss, family conflict, parenting, and behavioral issues.

-During her free time, Jonci loves having new experiences with her husband and 2 children.
+During her free time, Jonci loves having new experiences with her husband and 2 adult children.
 She enjoys traveling, hiking, canoeing, and trying new foods.

 Luda obtained my social work degree from the University of Central Florida.
 She provides individual, family and couple therapies.
 Her specialized training and experience include: Life coaching, Depression, Anxiety, PTSD, Marital issues, Parenting, Loss and Grief, and wide range mental health disorders.
 Luda’s treatment approach includes Cognitive, Humanistic, Behavioral Therapies, and Solution Focused Therapy.

 Luda’s passion is to help people to increase their self-esteem, overcome domestic violence trauma, and adjust in a new environment.
-She provides in person and telehealth sessions.
+She provides telehealth sessions only.
 The sessions can offer sessions in English and in Russian.

 Avery is currently a Resident in Counseling and earned a Master of Arts degree in Professional Counseling from Liberty University in 2010.
 He has 15 years of experience providing counseling services to individuals in a variety of therapeutic settings including outpatient, public schools, and the community.
 While he has experience with individuals of all ages, his primary focus is older adolescents and adults.
 Avery utilizes an eclectic theoretical approach to meet the individual needs of clients, grounded primarily in cognitive behavioral therapy, person centered, and motivational interviewing.
 He works with individuals experiencing a variety of issues including, but not limited to, anxiety, depression, grief, relationship/family difficulties, trauma, sexual orientation, gender identity, food/eating concerns, addiction, and general life stress.